Top 10 things to do in Hauterives

 9- Fly over the land of the Cheval postman in a hot air balloon

-Hot air balloon flights over the Palais Idéal, as well as the hills of the Drôme, the vineyards of Saint-Joseph, and along the Rhône River offer an incredible experience.
+Hot air balloon flights over the Palais Idéal, the hills of the Drôme, the vineyards of Saint-Joseph, and along the Rhône River offer an incredible experience.
 The best time to fly is at sunrise or sunset.
 Let yourself be lulled by the air currents and admire the landscape passing beneath your feet.
 You'll see the Palais Idéal from the sky, the postman's rounds, his home village, and more.

 Price:

-- 290 euros
+• 290 euros

 10- The House Opposite